16 Steps to Weaning your Baby + Healthy Baby Recipes

 5. While introducing any foods for the first time, watch out for any allergic reactions, like cough, cold or skin rashes.
 If these occur, discontinue that food immediately and consult your paediatrician.

 6. Sometimes she may dislike some foods so much that she may just throw them back at you.
 At these times, avoid giving the same food a second try immediately.
 Wait for a week or two before you try again.
 In the meantime, you can also offer her another food to introduce her taste buds to new flavours.
 However, if your baby continues to dislike that particular food, try and add an accepted food to a rejected one to help your baby get used to the taste.
+Try a variety of foods like Carrot Juice to Beetroot Soup.

 8. Try not to show any sort of dislike towards any food while feeding your baby as babies are good imitators and get influenced very easily.